evolvedbinary/elemental/CONTRIBUTING.md

 $ git flow init

 Which branch should be used for bringing forth production releases?
-   - master
+   - main
-Branch name for production releases: [master]
+Branch name for production releases: [gold]
-Branch name for "next release" development: [develop]
+Branch name for "next release" development: [main]

 How to name your supporting branch prefixes?
 Feature branches? [feature/]